Office of the University Registrar

 - If a student officially withdraws from the University after 60 percent of a semester, accelerated course or summer term, and if the student wishes to re-enroll, the student must submit a re-enrollment application online at www.MiamiOH.edu/reenroll at least 30 days prior to the beginning of the term in which you wish to enroll.

-- If a student obtains a military withdrawal, the provisions of Section 1.2.E (Student Handbook) apply.
+- If a student obtains a military withdrawal, the provisions of the Official Withdrawal policy (University Policy Library) apply.

 If a student leaves the University without formally withdrawing and failing and/or non-completion grades are recorded, the student will be considered an Unofficial Withdrawal.
-For additional information and the full policy see the Student Handbook.
+For additional information and the full policy see the University Policy Library.

 Academic Warning, Probation, Suspension, and Dismissal